janhesters/french-house-stack/README.md

 When a user signs out, we clear the session cookie.

+### ShadcnUI & Custom Components

+ShadcnUI is configured in the "New York" setting, but it uses icons from `lucide-react`, so when generating a component you need to switch out that import because the "New York" setting usually uses icons from `@radix-ui/react-icons`. `lucide-react` is used because it has a wider selection of icons.

+In addition to the components from ShadcnUI, the French House Stack comes with some custom components:

+- `app/components/disableable-link.tsx` - A link tag that can be disabled.
+- `app/components/drag-and-drop.tsx` - A drag and drop file input component.
+- `app/components/general-error-boundary.tsx` - An error boundary component inspired by the [Epic Stack](https://github.com/epicweb-dev/epic-stack/blob/main/app/components/error-boundary.tsx).
+- `app/components/sidebar.tsx` - A sidebar with header and burger menu component.
+It is recommended to configure things like its title using Remix' `useMatches` on a per route basis.
+(See `app/features/organizations/organizations-sidebar-component.tsx` for an example.)
+- `app/components/text.tsx` - Various text components that can be used to render text, links and code blocks.

 ### i18n

 The French House Stack comes with localization support through [remix-i18next](https://github.com/sergiodxa/remix-i18next).

 The namespaces live in `public/locales/`.

+Remember to add new namespaces to `app/features/localization/i18next.server.ts` to make them available in the server bundle and to `app/test/i18n.ts` to make sure they're available in the React component tests.

 ## GitHub Actions